Skip to content

 License expired on <date>

 The token's signature is fine but the expiry date from the subscription has passed.
 Renew the subscription in the portal and then re-download the archive.
+The expiry check tolerates five minutes of clock skew, so a slightly drifting system clock does not trigger this error.

 License requires CLI >= <version> / License only covers CLI <= <version>